Tylermj27/Markdown/README.md

 Learning all of this information on how to use git is **amazing**

-*Tyler Johnson's very own readme file filled with meaningless text.
+* *Tyler Johnson's very own readme file filled with meaningless text.

 I could not think of any good websites to link so here is the Wiki page for Github
 <https://en.wikipedia.org/wiki/GitHub>

 ## This is the first of the two lists that are required for this assignment
-1.I'm just putting random things in this list
+*I'm just putting random things in this list
-2.I am enjoying this online class so far
+*I am enjoying this online class so far
-3.Github is actually more user friendly than I thought it would be.
+-Github is actually more user friendly than I thought it would be.